skkrishnamohan/100-days-of-devops-kodekloud/README.md

 - Install the required SELinux packages.
 - Permanently disable SELinux for the time being; it will be re-enabled after necessary configuration changes.
 - No need to reboot the server, as a scheduled maintenance reboot is already planned for tonight.
-- Disregard the current status of SELinux via the command line; the final status after the reboot should be
+- Disregard the current status of SELinux via the command line; the final status after the reboot should be checked.

+---

+## Day 06: Schedule a Cron Job for Root User

+The Nautilus system admins team has prepared scripts to automate several day-to-day tasks.
+They want them to be deployed on all app servers in Stratos DC on a set schedule.
+Before that, they need to test similar functionality with a sample cron job.

+**Task:**
+- Install the `cronie` package on all Nautilus app servers and start the `crond` service.
+- Add a cron job for the root user:
+  `*/5 * * * * echo hello > /dev/null 2>&1`